matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 In addition to the `flows`, this object contains some extra information:

-params
-This section contains any information that the client will need to know in order to use a given type of authentication.
+* `params`: This section contains any information that the client will need to know in order to use a given type of authentication.
 For each authentication type presented, that type may be present as a key in this dictionary.
 For example, the public part of an OAuth client ID could be given here.

-session
-This is a session identifier that the client must pass back to the homeserver, if one is provided, in subsequent attempts to authenticate in the same API call.
+* `session`: This is a session identifier that the client must pass back to the homeserver, if one is provided, in subsequent attempts to authenticate in the same API call.

 The client then chooses a flow and attempts to complete the first stage.